ChauLui/data-cleaning/README.md

 The two data sets are pooled together into one set.

-The measurement names are populated based on the original 'X' text file column position and the "features.txt" file,
+The measurement names (features) are populated based on the original 'X' text file column position and the "features.txt" file.

+Create a new dataset by grouping the resulting file by the subjectNum, activityName, and featureName and take the mean of each measurement.